Nood24/MIDI-Real-Time/index.md

 # Welcome to the One Man Ceilidh Wiki

-One Man Ceilidh is a University of Glasgow Masters project that aims to allow an accordion player to put on a full ceilidh solo by synthesizing backing music in real time off of a midi input from the accordion.
+One Man Ceilidh is a University of Glasgow Masters project that allows an accordion player to put on a full ceilidh solo by synthesizing backing music in real time off of a midi input from the accordion.

+The full system ran be run on a Raspberry Pi 3B+ or most other Linux systems, with the whole system being fully open source and avalable to the public.

 This site aims to provide useful information to aid in working with the codebase.

-Key topics covered include the Tools, the Codebase, Compiling the project, running the project and the testing/CI of the github project.
+Key topics covered include the Tools, the Codebase, Compiling the project, running the project, a short program guide and the testing/CI of the github project.

 ---

 ## Tools

 Three open source tools have been used to create this project.
 These tools are FluidSynth, RtMidi and Qt.
-This section will provide a short overview of tools, with the use of said tools being detailed in the codebase section.
+This section will provide a short overview of these tools.

 ### RtMidi